TorizonCore Technical Overview

 There is no software package management in the base system.
-The recommended application design process is through the usage of Docker containers.
+The recommended application development and maintenance processes are through the usage of Docker containers.

-Traditional OTA solutions in the industry, including Torizon OTA, widely adopt Aktualizr and OSTree technologies.
-They comprise the part of OTA that runs on embedded devices.
+Traditional update solutions in the industry, including Torizon Remote Updates and Secure Offline Updates, widely adopt Aktualizr and OSTree technologies.
+They comprise the part of Torizon updates features that runs on embedded devices.

-Aktualizr comprises a C++ application working on the client-side of OTA.
+Aktualizr comprises a C++ application working on the client-side of Torizon Remote and Offline Updates.
 It manages the software update process and implements Uptane, supporting device authentication and provisioning.
 Aktualizr works alongside OSTree.

 OSTree is a technology used by TorizonCore to deliver bootable filesystem trees to a device.
 The basic principle is having a git-like set of work with the filesystem tree.